MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

    - `submitCode()` can return `SubmitCodeError`.
    - Use the `isInvalidCode()` method to check for the specific error, such as, the submitted code is invalid.
 In this case, the previous state reference must be used to reperform the action.
-   - To retrieve a new OTP code, use the following code snippet:
+   - To retrieve a new email one-time passcode, use the following code snippet:

         ```kotlin
         val submitCodeActionResult = nextState.submitCode(